pydoit/doit-tmp-doc/_sources/reference/index.rst.txt

         a file, which can be created by a task.

     (stateful) file
-        any file mentioned in a task declaration as file_dep (task input) or target (task output). doit keeps track of file existency and state (by default using MD5 checksum) between invocations.
+        any file mentioned in a task declaration as `file_dep` (task input) or `target` (task output). `doit` keeps track of file existence and state (by default using MD5 checksum) between invocations.

     file dependency
         dependency of a file on another one(s).
-All files in task target are dependent on files in the task "file_dep".
+All files in task target are dependent on files in the task `file_dep`.

     task dependency
         dependency of one task on another one(s).
-Explicit task dependency is set by "task_dep" in task declaration.
-Each task is implicitly dependent via file dependency, thus the task is dependent on all tasks creating files mentioned in it's "file_dep".
+Explicit task dependency is set by `task_dep` in task declaration.
+Each task is implicitly dependent via file dependency, thus the task is dependent on all tasks creating files mentioned in it's `file_dep`.

-    task uptodate evaluation
+    task up to date evaluation
-        the act of evaluating all (explicit and implicit) task dependencies and task uptodate rules with aim to recognize that the task as a whole is uptodate or not.
+        the act of evaluating all (explicit and implicit) task dependencies and task up to date rules with aim to recognize that the task as a whole is up to date or not.

     task execution
         the act of executing all actions of a task.